 Answer: JAX-RS stands for Java API for RESTful Web Services.
 JAX-RS is a JAVA based programming language API and specification to provide support for created RESTful Webservices.
-Its 2.0 version was released in 24 May 2013.
+Its 2.0 version was released on 24 May 2013.
 JAX-RS makes heavy use of annotations available from Java SE 5 to simplify the development of JAVA based web services creation and deployment.
 It also provides support for creating clients for RESTful web services.

-In REST architecture, a REST Server provides access to resources and REST client accesses and presents those resources.
+In REST architecture, a REST Server provides access to resources, and a REST client accesses and presents those resources.
 Here each resource is identified by URIs of global IDs.
 REST uses different ways to represent a resource like text, JSON, and XML.XML and JSON are the most popular representations of resources these days.

 What Is The Most Popular Way To Represent A Resource In REST?

-Ans.
-REST uses different representations to define a resource like text, JSON, and XML.
+Answer: REST uses different representations to define a resource like text, JSON, and XML.

 JSON is the most popular representation of resources.